DS 5010

 - Python Data Science Handbook (2016) by Jake VanderPlas

-- We’ll use Chapters 2-4, which cover data management, processing and visualization with Numpy, Pandas and Matplotlib.
+- We’ll use Chapters 1-4, which cover data management, processing and visualization with Numpy, Pandas and Matplotlib.
+DS 5110 covers material in Chapter 5 on machine learning.

 - The entire book is available for free on github in the form of Jupyter notebooks that launch automatically in Colab.

-- The book is freely available as HTML and on Github as a collection of executable Jupyter notebooks.
+is freely available github as a collection of executable Jupyter notebooks.
+Most of this material should be review.

-- Python for Data Analysis, 3rd Ed (August 2022) by Wes McKinney
+- Python for Data Analysis, 3rd Ed (August 2022) by Wes McKinney.
+This alternative text by the lead developer of Pandas covers data wrangling with Pandas

 - Learning Python, 5th Edition by Mark Lutz